jmcvetta/curriculum-advanced-python/tools/virtualenv.rst

    distribute==0.6.24
    wsgiref==0.1.2

-Note that when the virtualenv is active, its name (in this case "class") is prepended to the shell prompt:
+Note that when the virtual environment is active, its name (in this case "class") is prepended to the shell prompt:

 .. code-block:: console

    $ # Ordinary shell prompt
-   (class)$ # Virtualenv "class" is active
+   (class)$ # Virtual environment "class" is active

-If later you have logged out, and want to activate this virtualenv, you can use the ``workon`` command:
+If later you have logged out, and want to activate this virtual environment, you can use the ``workon`` command:

 .. code-block:: console

    $ workon class
    (class)$

-You can deactivate the virtualenv with the ``deactivate`` command:
+You can deactivate the virtual environment with the ``deactivate`` command:

 .. code-block:: console